-To learn how to add a waterfall chart to a board or worksheet, see how to add a chart card to a board and add a chart card to a worksheet.
+See add a chart card to a board and add a chart card to a worksheet for how to add a waterfall chart to a board or worksheet.

 Unlike bar or column charts, waterfall charts display positive and negative values side by side.
 This layout means waterfall charts enable you to easily compare positive and negative changes at a glance.